seb646/url-shortener/README.md

 # url-shortener
-This simple PHP-based service converts URLs into short links on a custom top-level domain.
-After each URL shortening, this service records the client's IP address and the date/time.
-This service also tracks the number of uses for each short link.
+This simple PHP-based service converts URLs into "short links" on a custom top-level domain (`http://YOUR.TLD/xxxxx`).
+If the service can create a database entry for a URL, an alert will output the URL's custom short link.
+Alternatively, if the service cannot shorten a user's URL, an alert will output an error message.
+Upon the creation of a short link, the service records the client's IP address and the date/time.
+The service also records the number of clicks each short link has.

-The main page (`index.php`) features a form for a user to shorten a URL, a warning message if the service fails to shorten a URL (and an alert if the service successfully shortens a URL), a display of the five most recent short links, and a display of the five most-clicked short links.
-There is also a public short links directory (`directory.php`) to track every short link in the database.
-Also included is a `.htaccess` file that directs `http://YOUR.TLD/redirect.php?code=xxxxx` to `http://YOUR.TLD/xxxxx`.

 * [View Demo](https://seb646.com/surl/)